selvesandev/docker-fund/README.md

 13) `docker cp` Add folder/file to a running container with `docker copy dummy/. container_name:/path_where_to_copy` you can also copy folder/file from docker to your system `docker cp container_name:/path/file local_folder` this will help
 14) Docker Name with `--name`.
 Build image with detach mode and rm on stop and with a name `docker run -p 3000:80 -d --rm --name selvesan image_name`
 15) A image name has two part name and tag `name:tag` eg: `node:14`.
 Build a image with name and a tag `docker build -t selvesan:latest .`.
 The tag name can be nuber or string.
 Now you can run the image with the name `docker run -p 3000:80 -d -rm --name contaier_name selvesan:latest`
+16) `docker image prune -a` to delete all the images.